Like a bloodhound searching for a long lost friend

 New York City-based Hawkins was a Best New Artist nominee in 1992 thanks to the dynamic single “Damn I Wish I Was Your Lover,” which reached #5 on US pop charts that year.
 The debut LP, “Tongues and Tails,” had a number of strong originals, including “California Here I Come” and a convincing cover of Bob Dylan’s “I Want You.”
 I’ve always been partial to the enigmatic “Mysteries We Understand,” carried by a relentless groove, wah-wah guitar work, and strong vocals that sound not unlike Madonna in the ’90s.
 Hawkins returned to the Top 10 in 1994 with “As I Lay Me Down” from her “Whaler” LP, but her strong-willed defiance and outspoken activism put her at odds with her record label, and subsequent LPs failed to capture much attention.

 If her name is unfamiliar to you, you’re not alone, but I think you’ll be intrigued by her voice and songs.
 The Jamaican-born British singer-songwriter found initial success in the UK in 1992 with her debut LP “Great Expectations” and its #1 single “Sleeping Satellite,” but curiously, that song managed to reach only #32 in the US, despite its contagious melody and Archer’s powerful vocal performance.
-The album has several other jewels like “Somebody’s Daughter” and “Steeltown,” but it’s “Sleeping Satellite” that deserved the attention it received.
+The album has several other jewels like “Somebody’s Daughter” that are well worthy of your time.
 Sadly, her second effort couldn’t match its predecessor’s quality and Archer seemed to disappear, and although she came back with two new releases in 2006 and 2025, neither charted in the UK nor the US.

 “Way of the World,” Genesis, 1991